kasdeya/multistep-form-frontend-mentor/README.md

-# Frontend Mentor - Connect 4
+# Frontend Mentor - Multistep Form

-This is a solution to the [Connect 4 challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/multistep-form-YVAnSdqQBJ).
+This is a solution to the [Multistep Form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/multistep-form-YVAnSdqQBJ).

 ## Preview